 Strong stances provide the foundation for generating power and the most important task for beginners is to build a firm foundation.
 Like a house, Kung Fu without foundation will most likely collapse.
 The first half of most beginner classes consists in practising techniques while holding stances, this ensures that strength is built in the correct places while the mind is engaged in learning or improving techniques.

-Traditional forms can be quite long and are well-known for their elegance as well as an expression of martial power and speed.
-Most forms that we teach have a training purpose, as well as providing a catalogue of techniques in an easily-remembered format.
-As well as being able to execute a form correctly, students are required to understand each movement’s purpose and be able to use the techniques in practice.
+Traditional forms can be quite long and are well-known for their elegance as well as their expression of martial power and speed.
+Most forms that we teach have a training purpose, and provide a catalogue of techniques in an easily-remembered format.
+In addition to being able to perform a form correctly, students are required to understand each movement’s purpose and be able to use the techniques in practice.

 Drills & Padwork

 Drills are very important training tools because they teach the body to execute a sequence of movements automatically with speed and power.
 Padwork helps us to increase strength and power as well as firming up the hands, feet etc. Both of these exercises increase fitness and stamina.

 Sparring allows us to practice our techniques in a fast-paced, high pressure and yet controlled and nurturing environment.
 Through a combination of exercises and free-sparring, students get single and multiple opponent combat experience in a safe setting.
 Sparring is also great for fitness, stamina, and confidence.
 A varied experience of partners is important and so more advanced students profit just as much from sparring with beginners.